-Question 2: Write an algorithm BETTER-ALGO-X that is functionally equivalent to ALGO-X but with
+Question 2: Write an algorithm Better-Algo-X that is functionally equivalent to Algo-X but with a strictly better time complexity.
+(15)

 Exercise 140 (m14).
 Consider the following definition of the height of a node t in a binary tree: